codio-templates/ThinkJava2/.guides/content/immutable-objects-more-generalization.md

    7  14  21  28  35  42  49
 ```

+Press "Run!" to see what happens.
+{Run!}(sh .guides/bg.sh javac code/ch09/Tables.java java -cp code/ch09/ Tables 5)
  Generalization makes code more versatile, more likely to be reused, and sometimes easier to write.